promhippie/github_exporter/docs/partials/envvars.md

 : Timeout requesting GitHub API, defaults to `5s`

 GITHUB_EXPORTER_TOKEN
-: Access token for the GitHub API
+: Access token for the GitHub API, also supports file:// and base64://

 GITHUB_EXPORTER_APP_ID
 : App ID for the GitHub app, defaults to `0`